Portals (Melanie Martinez album)

-Portals is the third studio album by American singer-songwriter Melanie Martinez.
+Portals (stylized in all caps) is the third studio album by American singer-songwriter Melanie Martinez.
 The album was released on March 31, 2023, through Atlantic Records.
 It is Martinez's first album after she (Note: Martinez uses she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) took her usual three-and-a-half-year hiatus from releasing music.
 After she returned from her hiatus, she rebranded her public persona of usual light pastel colors from her previous albums and EPs, adopting prosthetic makeup and elaborate costumes to resemble a fantasy creature with darker colors with themes of nature.
 In support of the album, Martinez embarked on the Portals Tour in May 2023.

 The album had three singles: "Death", "Void", and "Evil"; the first two marked her first appearances on the chart, respectively reaching numbers 95 and 61 on the Billboard Hot 100.
 The album debuted at number two on the US Billboard 200 with first-week sales of 142,000 units, becoming her highest-charting album there.
+The project was set to be Martinez's third visual album, with seven music videos released; however, the idea was scrapped in favour of her upcoming fourth and fifth studio albums.

 Background and release

-In 2019, Martinez released her second studio album K–12 alongside a musical film of the same name.
+In 2019, Martinez released her second studio albums K–12 alongside a musical film of the same name.
 After a two-year hiatus from music, she started to archive all of her Instagram posts and began to tease her then upcoming album on February 18, 2023.
 Martinez also released a twelve-second snippet of a song on Spotify.

 In February 2023, Martinez released a teaser video showing a mushroom in a foggy forest, with the phrase "RIP Crybaby" engraved in its stem, accompanied by a snippet of a new song.
 Several more teasers were subsequently posted, representing the "themes of rebirth, growing embryos, and eggs incubating in forests".
 One teaser showed Martinez "herself hatching from an egg as a pink fairy creature".
 (Nymph) Martinez's official website was also updated showcasing the album cover while merchandise for the album became available to the public for pre-order.
 The album's title was revealed through Martinez's official website.
-Portals was finally released on March 31, 2023 and consists of 13 songs, which are listed below.
+Portals was finally released on March 31, 2023, and consists of 13 songs, which are listed below.